hitcszx/lnl_sr/README.md

 # Learning with Noisy Labels via Sparse Regularization

-This reposity is the official implementation of [Learning with Noisy Labels via Sparse Regularization].
+This repository is the official implementation of [Learning with Noisy Labels via Sparse Regularization].

 ## Requirements
 ```console